ta0kira/zeolite/README.md

 - Module authors can back Zeolite code with C++.
 - The module system is integrated with the compiler's built-in testing mode.

-This means that the code author can focus on code rather than on build rules, and module authors can avoid writing verbose build instructions for the users of their modules.
+This means that the programmer can focus on code rather than on build rules, and module authors can avoid writing verbose build instructions for the users of their modules.

 ## Writing Programs